Water supply levels of service

 How to develop objectives

-These guidelines provide councils with:
+These guidelines provide service providers with:

 - information about the use of LOS objectives in water supply security planning